 As we continue to see what Jesus says in Scripture, we will get a better picture of what He meant by having “righteousness more than the scribes and Pharisees.”
 Right now, let’s just say He wasn’t a fan of theirs.

 So what can we glean from this passage:

-- The Law (first five books of the Bible) and what the Prophets wrote are still in effect for today’s Christian.
+- The Law (first five books of the Bible) and what the Prophets wrote were still in effect when He was speaking.
 An important thing to distinguish is what was passed down verbally and traditionally is not necessarily what was written as a direction from God.
-Also, as we move through Scripture, we will find more clarification of some of the laws recorded.
+Also, as we move through Scripture, we will find more clarification of what the “until” meant.
 For now, we’ll just glean this, we won’t try to glean exactly what the laws are.